Jefferson County Alabama assistance programs.

 The Jefferson County Committee for Economic Opportunity is an organization that provides Birmingham and Jefferson County families and individuals with grants and help paying their bills.
 Some of the programs they offer are listed below, and they include:

-Other programs offered include housing counseling, food aid and pantries, debt counseling, Head Start, and more.
+Other programs offered include housing counseling, food aid and pantries, credit and debt counseling, Head Start, and more.
 Contact Jefferson County Committee for Economic Opportunity (JCCEO) at 300 Eighth Avenue, West Birmingham, Alabama 35204-3039, or call 205-327-7500, to learn more about any program or to apply.
-Find more community action programs.
+Find more Jefferson County AL community action programs.

-The Birmingham Urban League, which can be reached at (205) 326-0162, provides local residents with job training and employment skills, basic skills, housing counseling services and assistance, job placement assistance, and even youth development programs.
+The Birmingham Urban League, which can be reached at (205) 326-0162, provides local residents with job training and employment skills, basic skills, housing counseling services and assistance.
+They also offer resources such as free ESL classes for immigrants as well as Spanish speakers, job placement assistance, and even youth development programs.

 Another option is the Adult Education Program.
 Get access to career development, basic job skills, improve computer skills, GED tutoring, and high school diplomas, and overall job readiness.
 901 9th Avenue North Birmingham, Alabama.
 Phone number: 231-4600

-This local charity can also offer people in need multiple ways to get help.
+This local Salvation Army charity in Jefferson County can also offer people in need multiple ways to get help.
 They offer emergency services and help with bills.
 They can provide money to help pay rent, utility bills, and even funds for medications.
 They can also provide free holiday gifts, clothing, and other forms of assistance.
+Or get help from homeless shelters as well as free school supply or backpack programs.
 Call the Salvation Army at (205) 328-2420.
-More Salvation Army Birmingham assistance programs.
+More on Salvation Army Birmingham assistance programs.

-The organization known as AID TO HOMELESS CHILDREN- BLOUNT COUNTY ((205) 274-5200) provides free and discounted clothing, extra school fees, access to medical and dental programs and other health care needs that are not covered by Medicaid.
+The organization known as AID TO HOMELESS CHILDREN- BLOUNT COUNTY ((205) 274-5200) provides free and discounted clothing, extra school fees, access to medical and dental programs as well as other health care needs that are not covered by Medicaid.

 Another medical organization that provides free or discounted health care to Children is the Alabama Child Caring Foundation.
 Thousands of children are assisted per year from this clinic, whether they have health insurance or not.
 They provide emergency and routine care, vision services, and much more.
-205 220-5929
+Phone 205 220-5929.

 This is another free service offered by the Birmingham Urban League.
 HUD approved counselors will meet with struggling borrowers to review their options, and they may contact the homeowners bank or lender as well.
 Dial (205) 326-0162, or click here to explore additional mortgage assistance programs.